austenstone/schedule/README.md

 ### Authentication

 #### GitHub App
+Create a GitHub App with the `repo` scope.
 Use the [actions/create-github-app-token](https://github.com/actions/create-github-app-token?tab=readme-ov-file#create-github-app-token) action to create a GitHub App token and add it to your repository secrets as `TOKEN`.

 #### Personal Access Token (PAT)
 You need to create a Personal Access Token (PAT) with the `repo` scope and add it to your repository secrets as `TOKEN`.